-- Adequate protein intake (1 mg per Kg body weight).
+- Adequate protein intake (1 mg per Kg body weight)14.
 Although research is proven that leptin decreases on a high protein diet, higher protein diets decrease appetite.
-Although there is not scientific proof at this time, I surmise that this must be do to decrease leptin resistance.
+Although there is no scientific proof at this time, I surmise that this must be done to decrease leptin resistance.

-- Avoid high fructose corn syrup and sugar,.
+- Avoid high fructose corn syrup and sugar12,13.

 - Manage your stress.
 Research is mixed on leptin but it helps with cortisol levels and hunger.

 1.Brennan A, Mantzoros C. Drug Insight: the role of leptin in human physiology and pathophysiology–emerging clinical applications.
 Nat Clin Pract Endocrinol Metab.
 2006;2(6):318-327.
 [PubMed]

 2.Friedman J. Leptin, leptin receptors, and the control of body weight.
 Nutr Rev. 1998;56(2 Pt 2):s38-46; discussion s54-75.
 [PubMed]

 3.Friedman J, Halaas J. Leptin and the regulation of body weight in mammals.
 Nature.
 1998;395(6704):763-770.
 [PubMed]